 Focus On Your Relationships

-If you’ve been overly busy running here, there, and everywhere, it’s a good time to settle back into giving attention to those relationships you value the most.
+If you’ve been overly busy running here, there, and everywhere, it’s a good time to settle back into giving attention to those relationships you value the most this fall.
 Take time out to visit with a good friend, take a parent out to lunch, or read a story to a child you love.
-Relationships are an important part of our wellness practice, so make time to nourish and care for those people in your life that you love and that means a lot to you.
+Relationships are an important part of our wellness practice all the time, so this fall make time to nourish and care for those people in your life that you love and that means a lot to you.

 Fall is a beautiful time of year that gives us the opportunity to focus on abundance, nature, joy, and finding stillness.
 Commit to getting back to your wellness goals, take time out for yourself, and enjoy this special season.